 Wildcare Friends of the larapuna coast

-The purpose of this branch is to assist with tasks to protect the natural and cultural values of the area, celebrate these values and run events to build community.
+The purpose of this branch is to help protect and care for the natural and cultural values of the larapuna / Bay of Fires coastal area in north eastern Tasmania; to celebrate these values and build community around them.

 Who we are

 The Friends of larapuna Coast works collaboratively with the Parks and Wildlife Service and many other partners to not only protect and conserve the heritage values in this spectacular part of Tasmania, but to also learn about, share and celebrate these values for all to appreciate.
 This group formed in 2017 from the larapuna Community Weekend, an annual three day event run since 2014 that sees volunteers from Ansons Bay to Denmark walk the beaches, learn about the land and sea, their past and future, and care for the larapuna coastline by collecting rubbish and pulling sea spurge: binding nature, culture and community together.

 The larapuna Community Weekend depends on its volunteer participants and our collaborators: the Parks and Wildlife Service , Break O’Day Council, Tasmanian Walking Company, Aboriginal Land Council of Tasmania, Friends of Eddystone Point, Adrift Lab from IMAS/UTas, Healthy Tasmania, NRM North and Birdlife Tasmania.
 The event regularly has around 100 particapants and each year seeks new ones, to share the opportunity and experience the larapuna coastline.
 The group will continue to be a major part of this event.

 The Friends of larapuna Coast is also interested in other volunteering projects in the north-east coastal region, such as a ‘sea spurge free east coast’.

 Where we work